girone/ud120-projects/final_project/notes.md

 1. Emails from and to POIs as shares.
 2. Set every payment and stock feature in relation to the total (maybe this can be achieved with PCA without adding N new features).
 3. Text features.
 Think about some more complpex metric here.
-4. Ratio of total payments to total stock
+4. Ratio of total payments to total stock.
+5. Relativate all financial features to the respective total..

 ### Thoughts on algorithms